partenziF/AfterhoursGameTest/README.md

 _Create native database for app_

-`gcloud alpha firestore databases create --project afterhours-test-federica --region=europe-central2`
+`gcloud alpha firestore databases create --project game-project-ahfp1 --region=europe-central2`

 `Would you like to enable and retry (this will take a few minutes)? (y/N)? y`